jonrus/CodeTogether/README.md

 See a [live demo](https://code-2gether.herokuapp.com/) of the app deployed to [Heroku](https://www.heroku.com/)

 ## Database Schema
-Database is very simply, with only one table; 'users' to store usernames and (hashed) passwords.
+Database is very simple, with only one table; 'users' to store usernames and (hashed) passwords.

 ## Frontend
 See the [frontend repo](https://github.com/jonrus/CodeTogether-Frontend) for all of it's commit history.